ilyagalahov/http2-test/README.md

 #Usage
 Install all node modules and run `grunt mochaTest:client`.
 A sample browser is also included.
+If you want to run in plain HTTP2 mode, set environment variable: 'set PLAIN_HTTP2=true' before running.
 #Adding Tests

 ## Server tests